ctinnil/Eclair/README.md

 Requirements
 -----
+To diminish the time of run and the probability of failure, we recommend updating your macOS and tools before running the installation.

+**Comment or delete any configurations that you consider unnecessary or just run the bootstrapping script.**

 These requirements are for the computer running the core framework:
+* macOS Catalina `10.15` or higher
 * Support for hypervisor applications (like [Docker](https://docs.docker.com/docker-for-mac/install/))
 * Recommended hardware to run on is 4GB+ RAM, 150GB+ HDD and 2+ CPUs
 * Some installs require that you are signed in with your AppleID